maxim-zhao/psrp/README.md

 I also got a welcome message from Frank Cifaldi (TheRedEye, also the founder of the Video Game History Foundation) offering to do further script enhancements on top of his script from 2006.
 This could take advantage of the bigger text boxes to really expand the story.
 I think you'll find the enhancements really help the story.

 ## Technical notes

 The Git history contains many documents written by Z80 Gaiden during his hacking work.
 These became less relevant later so they are no longer present.

-The code is designed to build in a VIsual Studio developer command prompt, with WLA DX available.
+The code is designed to build in a Visual Studio developer command prompt, with WLA DX available.
 It uses Microsoft's NMAKE too for the makefile; it is unlikely to work with GNU Make without modifications, but otherwise the build process is fairly simple.